 This isn't written very well, but given the "standard" tire pressure used in their calculations is 1.25 MPa (181 psi), we can assume anything from 182 to 254 is "high" pressure.
 That places most jet tires in the high category.
 (The G450 standard tire pressure is 189 psi.)

-[ICAO Doc 9157, Part 3, ¶3.2.2] The subgrade is the layer of material immediately below the pavement structure which is prepared during construction to support the loads transmitted by the pavement.
-It is prepared by stripping vegetation, levelling or bringing to planned grade by cut and fill operations, and compacting to the needed density.
+The subgrade is the layer of material immediately below the pavement structure which is prepared during construction to support the loads transmitted by the pavement.
+It is prepared by stripping vegetation, leveling or bringing to planned grade by cut and fill operations, and compacting to the needed density.
 Strength of the subgrade is a significant element and this must be characterized for evaluation or design of a pavement facility or for each section of a facility evaluated or designed separately.
-Soil strength and therefore subgrade strength is very dependent on soil moisture and must be evaluated for the condition it is expected to attain insitue beneath the pavement structure.
+Soil strength and therefore subgrade strength is very dependent on soil moisture and must be evaluated for the condition it is expected to attain institute beneath the pavement structure.
 Except in cases with high water tables, unusual drainage, or extremely porous or cracked pavement conditions soil moisture will tend to stabilize under wide pavements to something above 90 per cent of full saturation.

 - High strength; CBR 15 (rigid pavements), above CBR 13 (flexible pavements).